You will need to either apply or submit verification for the following scholarships.

 To be eligible to apply, a student must be:

 - currently enrolled in a MA public high school

 - a permanent Massachusetts resident

 - a United States citizen or eligible non-citizen

 If selected for this tuition credit, student is required to complete a Free Application for Federal Student Aid (FAFSA) annually and must be a full time day student (12+ day credits per semester).
-A copy of your Koplik letter and certificate should be submitted to the University Enrollment Center.
+A copy of your Koplik letter and certificate should be submitted to the Student Service Center.